ryanstout/stoutlang/docs/overview.md

 - StoutLang uses `#` for comments.
 - It uses { and } for blocks.
 - There is local type inference, only requiring types in function arguments.
 - Some things are provided by default.
-Env and Json in this example.
+Env, Json, and Http in this example.
 (Structs in this case, which group code) - don't worry, these are only compiled in if you use it.
 - We can evaluate code in the main context.
 - StoutLang can run both ahead of time and in an interpreter.
 There is also a REPL.